kijai/ComfyUI-PyramidFlowWrapper/README.md

 # ComfyUI wrapper nodes for Pyramid-Flow

-# NOT FUNCTIONAL YET
+# NOT FULLY FUNCTIONAL YET

 todo
-- get it running
 - refactor to use comfy text encoding instead
 - optimize memory use

+Besides text encoder, this should already run at 10-12GB VRAM

 Original repo: https://github.com/jy0205/Pyramid-Flow